larscarl/interview-analysis/README.md

 pyenv install 3.10.15
 ```

-3. Create a virtual environment:
+3. Create a virtual environment and activate it:

 ```
-pyenv virtualenv 3.10.15 interview-analysis
+pyenv virtualenv 3.10.15 interview-analysis pyenv activate interview-analysis
 ```

 #### B. Using conda